 The Twins Almanac for June

-June 1, 1941
+June 1, 1935 & 1941

-Birthdate of Dean Chance
+Birthdates of Jack Kralick and Dean Chance

 June 1, 1961

-Martin was hugely popular as a Twins coach and manager, and instrumental in the development of César Tovar, and, to a lesser extent, Rod Carew.
-Martin went on to manage 16 major league seasons, including five stints with the Yankees who he led to a World Series Championship in 1977.
+Martin was hugely popular as a Twins coach and manager, and instrumental in the development of César Tovar, and, perhaps to a lesser extent, Rod Carew.
+Martin went on to manage 16 major league seasons, including five stints with the Yankees whom he led to a World Series Championship in 1977.

 June 1, 1976